garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Naive Bayes Classifier.md

 #compsci361questions
 Are [[Naive Bayes Classifier]] affected/robust to:
 - isolated noise example?
-	- class labels are diff
+	- class labels are different, features same (you should not rely on a single instance $\rightarrow$ [[Bayesian Learning]] fixes)
+- irrelevant attributes?
+	- doesn't influence as much